-The rise of cyber-attacks on organizations via the email vector is continuously escalating.
-As we have seen recently, hospitals, transit companies, financial institutions, academic institutions, telecommunication companies and many others were all victims.
-Cyber criminals have become more advanced, sophisticated and dynamic than ever and they are constantly attacking irrespectively to geographical location or nationality, with the purpose of extracting valuable information, reaching personal data and stealing money.
-Below are just some examples of business email compromise (BEC):
+Phishing awareness fuels the rise of cyber-attacks on organizations via email that is continuously escalating.
+As we have seen recently, hospitals, transit companies, financial institutions, academic institutions, telecommunication companies, and many others were all victims.
+Cybercriminals have become more advanced, sophisticated, and dynamic than ever, and they are constantly attacking irrespectively to geographical location or nationality.
+Their purpose varies from extracting valuable information, reaching personal data, stealing money, spying, disrupting or destroying, or any combination of those.

 - In the 2015 tax report season, more than 55 companies fell victim to a specified and sophisticated phishing campaign.
 This campaign was responsible for stealing and compromising the W-2 U.S. tax records of every employee working for the affected companies in 2015.